slavakargin/ug-content/overview/math-education.md

 - For the **geometry course**, we recommend choosing from **Differential Geometry** and **Foundations of Geometry**.
 - For additional breadth, we recommend taking a combinatorics course such as **Combinatorics** or **Graph Theory**.

-Students are strongly advised to take the calculus sequence as early as possible, since these courses are prerequisites for many upper-level offerings, and to take **MATH 330** in the sophomore year, since it is a prerequisite for most proof-based courses.
+Students are strongly advised to take the calculus sequence as early as possible, since these courses are prerequisites for many upper-level offerings, and to take **Number Systems** in the sophomore year, since it is a prerequisite for most proof-based courses.
 Beyond that, there are many good ways to fit these recommendations into four years; a sample schedule appears below.

 | Year | Fall | Spring |